-Think about it, an LMS sets the tone for your company culture by showing that you are willing to invest in your employee’s professional growth.
+Think about it, a Learning Management System sets the tone for your company culture by showing that you are willing to invest in your employee’s professional growth.

 With this understood, it will be clear to the employee that they are not just another name in the books or another number on the roster.
 They are an individual who is not expected to know all there is to know in the field, and who is encouraged to learn and grow.